emb-riscv/specs-markdown/improvements-upon-privileged.md

 - requires assembly code to access each individual register
-- is not supported by current development tools, debuggers have no ways of accessing these registers, IDEs have no special viewes for them, etc.
+- is not supported by current development tools, debuggers have no ways of accessing these registers, IDEs have no special views for them, etc.

 Mapping system registers in the memory space is perfectly possible, and the RISC-V privileged specs even mandates for some registers like the `mtime` and `mtimecmp`, to be memory mapped.

-However, from a technical point of view, for virtual memory systems, accesing system registers from code running in user mode requires 'punching' some holes into the virtual memory space to reach the special memory mapped registers, which adds some complexity.
+However, from a technical point of view, for virtual memory systems, accessing system registers from code running in user mode requires 'punching' some holes into the virtual memory space to reach the special memory mapped registers, which adds some complexity.